Where did GIS begin?

 John Snow’s Cholera map was a major event connecting geography and public health safety.
-Not only was this the beginning of spatial analysis, it also marked the start of a whole field of study: Epidemiology – the study of the spread of disease.
+Not only was this the beginning of spatial analysis, but it also marked the start of a whole field of study: Epidemiology – the study of the spread of disease.

 To this date, John Snow is known as the father of epidemiology.
 The work of John Snow demonstrated that GIS is a problem-solving tool.
 He put geographic layers on a paper map and made a life-saving discovery.

 Stages of GIS Development

 We can group the history of GIS into several stages of development.

 If John Snow would have been alive today, those layers would have been stored in a database.
 He could’ve turned them on and off to visualize possible contamination causes.
 He could have even used spatial statistics to solve London’s problem.